mrrogercampbell/microsoft-codecamp-lecture-notes/unit-4/ch-6-secrets-management-and-backing-services.md

 3. Copy all the code from this [script.sh](./assets/ch-6/script.sh) file
 4. Paste all the code into `Nano`
 5. Locate within the script the `git clone <Your GitHub Repo Clone Link Goes Here>` statement and update it so that it will clone down your `GitHub` repo
+   * Be sure to use the `https` clone link
 6. Exit by typing `Ctr + X`
 7. Save by pressing `y`
 8. Then press `enter`
 9. Verify that the changes were made by typing: `cat script.sh`
    * This will print the entire file to the terminal
-10. Run the script
+11. Run the script
 ```sh
 bash script.sh
 ```